svrnhdl/tails-cold-storage/tails-amnesia.md

 Ideally, you want to be using **casino-grade** dice for generating entropy.
 Roll 4 dice on a fair surface and read the word from the printed wordlist.
 Write the word down carefully and continue until you have sufficient entropy.
 For instance, if you roll '1111', you write down 'acid' from the list.

 **I recommend using at least six words from the short wordlist**.
 This corresponds to 1296^6 combinations or 62 bits of entropy.

+**IMPORTANT:** If you did not change the language and region settings in the Greeter, be careful when you type your passphrase in the next step.

 ## Backup Seed
 This guide will use 2 backup methods.
 You may choose to use both or use only one, depending on your preference for storing the backups and your personal considerations regarding their trade-offs.